onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/03_Factor_2_Dependencies.md

 │   │   │   │   ├──{project-packaging}
 │   │   │   │   │   ├──AppTest.java
 ```
-Delete unnecessary files App.java and AppTest.java.
+Delete the unnecessary files: `App.java` and `AppTest.java`.

-To test dependency management we are going to create Spring Boot application with simple REST endpoint.
+To test dependency management, we are going to create a Spring Boot application with a simple REST endpoint.

-At first we need to add Spring Boot to our application.
-In the **pom.xml** add corresponding dependencies:
+First, we need to add Spring Boot to our application.
+Add the corresponding dependencies to `pom.xml`:
 ```
 <dependencies>
         <dependency>